dtries/Bamazon/README.md

 1. Welcome message appears as well as instructions to select desired action from list using arrow keys.
    * List contains five options:
     1. View products for sale
-       * Displays table as in customer view, along with options table.
+       * Displays table as in customer view along with quanity in stock.
     1. View low inventory
        * Displays only those items for which the stock quantity is less than five units.
     1. Add to inventory